-The trust contributes to multi-agency working as part of its statutory duty.
-The trust is aware of, and will follow, the local safeguarding arrangements.
+The school contributes to multi-agency working as part of its statutory duty.
+The school is aware of and will follow the local safeguarding arrangements.

-The schools within the trust will be fully engaged, involved, and included in local safeguarding arrangements.
-Once the trust and its schools are named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
-Schools within the trust will act in accordance with the trust's safeguarding arrangements.
+The school will be fully engaged, involved, and included in the child-centred approach towards local safeguarding arrangements.
+Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.

-The trust will work with CSCS, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.
+The school will develop trusting relationships between families and agencies to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.

-Where a need for early help is identified, the schools within the trust will allow access for CSCS from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.
+Where a need for early help is identified, the school will allow access for CSCS from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.

-The trust also recognises the particular importance of inter-agency working in identifying and preventing CSE.
+The school will also be mindful of the importance of inter-agency working in identifying and preventing CSE.